 - How much fluid you are drinking

-- How many caffeinated beverages you are having daily
+- How many caffeinated beverages you are consuming daily

 - How much sleep you are getting